glambert/contacts/README.md

 ### **GET** `/contacts/{id}`

-Returns a contact by ID
+Returns a contact by ID:

 ```
 {